-PART I: ANNUAL REEXAMINATIONS FOR FAMILIES PAYING INCOME BASED RENTS [24 CFR 960.257 and Notice PIH 2013-03]
+PART I: ANNUAL REEXAMINATIONS FOR FAMILIES PAYING INCOME BASED RENTS [24 CFR 960.257]

 For those families who choose to pay income-based rent, the PHA must conduct a reexamination of income and family composition at least annually [24 CFR 960.257(a)(1)].
-This may be in the form of a streamlined annual reexamination for elderly and/or disabled families on fixed incomes per Notice PIH 2013-03.
-For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every 3 years (this may be in the form of a streamlined annual reexamination for elderly and/or disabled families on fixed incomes per Notice PIH 2013-03 [24 CFR 960.257(a)(2)].
+For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
 Policies related to the reexamination process for families paying flat rent are located in Part II of this chapter.